brechtm/rinohtype/doc/quickstart.rst

 .. todo:: make ``source_path`` optional

-It is clear that this type of content is best parsed from a structured document file such as reStructuredText or XML.
+It is clear that this type of content is best parsed from a structured document format such as reStructuredText or XML.
 Manually building a document tree is well suited for short, custom documents however.

 Style Sheets